Sarah Ferguson: Charity work

 In June 2020, Ferguson launched her new charitable foundation called Sarah's Trust.
 The charity provided aid for NHS, care home and hospice staff by delivering more than 150,000 items, including food, masks, scrubs, and toiletries.
 Organisations such as Under One Sky and NOAH Enterprise have helped the foundation by giving sleeping bags to homeless people in the UK.
 Essentials and supplies have also been sent to Ghana.
 In March 2022, Ferguson visited Denver after being chosen as the keynote speaker at a Junior League of Denver fundraiser.
 In the same month, she travelled to Poland amid the Russian invasion of Ukraine to meet with Ukrainian refugees and help her charity the Sarah's Trust in organising goods donated by UK citizens.
 In the following month, she travelled to Albania and met Afghan refugees at a resort in Golem.
 In her capacity as chief ambassador of the Montessori Group, Ferguson visited Croatia in June 2022 where she promoted the organisation's work on providing help for Ukrainian refugees and supporting children.
 In July 2022, her charity secured money to fund £14,000-worth of computers for Ukrainian refugees in Poland.
 She also helped with setting up the 'Play in a Box' tent in Upper Silesia to host refugee children for reading, playing, and baking.
 In December 2022, she hosted a choir for the blind from Kharkiv's Special Training Educational Complex during their visit to the UK, for which she was awarded with a certificate and badge from Poland's National Institute for the Blind.

 In March 2024, Ferguson co-chaired the Global Citizen NOW summit in Melbourne, Australia with the aim to end extreme poverty and address the climate crisis.

+In February 2026, Sarah's Trust announced that it would close for the "foreseeable future" after months of internal discussion.
+The announcement followed the release of court documents related to Epstein, which detailed Ferguson's continued contact with him.